 Even injuries that most people think are small, like road rash, oftentimes are extremely painful and require long periods of therapy.
 In addition, injuries like broken bones have the potential to be more severe breaks, like compound fractures, due once again to the fact that the rider takes the brunt of the impact in a motorcycle crash.

 At Combs Law Group, we offer best-in-class legal representation for anyone who has been injured in a motorcycle accident through no or limited fault of their own.
-We understand that there are many personal injury and motorcycle accident lawyers in St. Louis, who put ads all around town trumpeting their success and how they will help you get a massive settlement.
+We understand that there are many personal injury and motorcycle accident lawyers in St. Louis, MO, who put ads all around town trumpeting their success and how they will help you get a massive settlement.
 Our firm, however, believes in strict confidentiality and being honest with our clients.
 This does not mean we will not fight for your maximum settlement or judgment–far from it.
-However, our St. Louis motorcycle accident attorneys are proud to say that we operate differently than some of the firms whose billboards you have likely seen.
+However, our St. Louis, MO motorcycle accident attorneys are proud to say that we operate differently than some of the firms whose billboards you have likely seen.

 Combs Law Group values communication and accessibility.
 We create a one-on-one relationship between you and the attorney working on your case.
 This ensures that not only will you be able to talk directly with your lawyer whenever the need arises, but also that you can be confident that your attorney is giving the maximum priority to your case.
 We maintain a network of physical and mental health professionals our clients can access so that they can deal with the physical and mental trauma associated with a motorcycle accident.
 But most importantly, we have helped many other motorcyclists who have been in accidents and thus know how juries and police can occasionally be biased against bikers.

-If you have recently been in a motorcycle accident and are considering filing a personal injury lawsuit, contact our St. Louis motorcycle lawyers today.
+If you have recently been in a motorcycle accident and are considering filing a personal injury lawsuit, contact our St. Louis, MO motorcycle lawyers today.
 You can do so either online or by calling (314) 900-HELP.
 We will reply as soon as we can to set up a free, no-obligation case consultation.